Diotisk/PY11_Netology/README.md

 File "external_progr.py"
 The task was to copy .jpg files from the given folder "Source" and resize them using external program.

+File "list_compr.py"
+The task was to create a list of cubed integers out of mass which can be exactly divided by 3 and 4.